Ujjwal98/Reverse-Coding-Instruo/README.md

 -------------------------------------------------------------------

 Its the first of its kind **Open Source** event to be held at the IIEST campus.
-It is based on reverse coding
+It is based on reverse coding.

-  -  Given some inputs and outputs you will have to figure out the logic behind it.
+`Given some inputs and outputs you will have to figure out the logic behind it.`

 It will be a 90-minute challenge and top participants will get exiting prizes and a `certificate of participation`.